ZHBHFUT/struct_traits/README.md

 # struct_traits

-A head-only C++ library to do reflection of aggregate type.
+A head-only C++ library can be used to do reflection of aggregate type.

 The basic idea is from artical of João Baptista: https://towardsdev.com/counting-the-number-of-fields-in-an-aggregate-in-c-20-c81aecfd725c

-Here is a simple example (test.cpp):
+Here is an example (test.cpp):
 ```cpp
 #include <cstddef> // offset_of
 #include <cassert> // assert